cwalk-13/NameSearchAPI/README.md

 ### Endpoints
 * The first REST endpoint is a GET request that returns all people in the database
   * Click on the request, click "Try it out", then "Execute"
-* The second enpoint is a POST where a new user can be added to the database
+* The second enpoint is a POST request where a new person can be added to the database
   * Click on the request then "Try it out"
   * The id parameter can be deleted since a new id is automatically generated
-  * Replace the other parameters with any appropriate value then press "Execute" *
+  * Replace the other parameters with any appropriate value then press "Execute"
+* The third endpoint is a GET request that returns all of the people with a name that contains the name that was submitted
+  *  Click on the request then "Try it out"
+  *  Enter a name in the name field (First, last or full name) and click "Execute"
+  *  A list of "person" objects will return or a 404 will return if no one has this name

+### Testing
+* Microsoft Visual Studio
+ * While inside the project, click "Test" in the toolbar, then "Run All Tests"
+* Visual Studio Code
+ *  Cd into "NameSearchTests" directory
+ *  Enter "dotnet test" in the terminal